-If you aren’t a Megaport customer, you can create a 1 Gbps or 10 Gbps Port in one of our global data centers/Points of Presence.
+If you aren’t a Megaport customer, you can create a 1 Gbps, 10 Gbps, or 100 Gbps Port in one of our global data centers/Points of Presence.
 If your company isn’t located in one of our PoPs, you can procure a last mile circuit to one of the sites to connect to Megaport.
 Contact Megaport for more information.

 If you require a Port in a different location to physically separate this solution from other existing traffic traversing your Ports, we recommend that you create a new one before proceeding.

 This high-level figure shows Megaport connectivity into an SAP Netweaver on Azure solution:

 You can achieve redundancy for the connectivity portion of this solution by deploying additional VXCs to the Azure environment.
 This figure shows how you can achieve additional physical redundancy if the VXCs are implemented on separate Ports: